kalkih/mini-graph-card/README.md

 ### Manual install

 1. Download and copy `mini-graph-card-bundle.js` from the [latest release](https://github.com/kalkih/mini-graph-card/releases/latest) into your `config/www` directory.
+For more info, [see this guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins).

 Grab `mini-graph-card-bundle.js`: